Note

 We recommend setting up reactive governance workflows and monitoring abilities.
 This gives team owners the ability to provide a business justification, and admins the ability to review the business justification:

-1. The team owner can provide a business justification for their new environment within n days of creating the environment.
+The team owner provides a business justification for their new environment within n days of creating the environment.

-2. An admin can approve or reject the submitted business justification, and—optionally—mark it for later review.
+An admin approves or rejects the submitted business justification, and optionally marks it for later review.

-3. An automated cleanup runs periodically, and deletes rejected or unclaimed (that is, no justification was provided) environments.
+An automated cleanup runs periodically to delete rejected or unclaimed environments (environments for which justification wasn't provided).
 If needed, deleted environments can be restored within seven days by using the recover environment feature in the Power Platform admin center.

-4. Admins can also review usage data and resource details periodically, and can choose to delete unused environments to free up assets for important use cases.
+Admins also review usage data and resource details periodically, and can choose to delete unused environments to free up assets for important use cases.

-Dedicated Dataverse for Teams environments will be used for appropriate business use cases.
-Additionally, admins can choose to set up public Microsoft Teams teams that are already backed by Dataverse for Teams environments, to which they can direct test or trial users.
-Having a public team will help ensure that tenant capacity limits are applied to appropriate business use cases, while still allowing individual users to test new capabilities.
+Dedicated Dataverse for Teams environments are used for appropriate business use cases.
+Additionally, admins can set up public Microsoft Teams teams already backed by Dataverse for Teams environments and direct test or trial users to them.
+Having a public team helps ensure that tenant capacity limits apply to appropriate business use cases while still allowing individual users to test new capabilities.

 Monitor Dataverse for Teams capacity and usage